EpicGamesExt/BlenderTools/docs/send2ue/settings/validations.md

 Send to Unreal operation.
 This way an error message can be thrown to a user that tells them to correct a detail that has been detected as "incorrect".

-### Check scene linear units
+### Check scene scale
-This checks the scene linear units and ensures they are set to the specified value.
+This checks that the scene scale is set to 1.

 ### Check scene frame rate
 This checks the scene time units and ensures they are set to the specified value.